-The funded status of the Teachers and State Employees plans is projected to continue increasing through 2026 (Figure 8).
-Because investment returns are phased in over five years when calculating the actuarial value of assets, the substantial returns for FY21 will mitigate negative impacts on funded status if returns are lower than expected over this period.
-According to the VRS plan actuary, Cavanaugh Macdonald Consulting, the unfunded liabilities for the plans should continue to decrease if all other assumptions are met.
+The funded statuses of the Teachers and State Employees plans are projected to continue increasing over the next several years if all assumptions are met (Figure 8).
+Because investment returns are phased in over five years when calculating the actuarial value of assets, the substantial returns for FY21 will continue mitigating negative impacts on funded status if returns are lower than expected over this period.
+Maintaining the higher FY21-FY22 employer contribution rates for the current biennium and contributing an additional \$250 million in June 2023, which was included in the 2022 Appropriation Act for pension and other benefits, will also help improve the funded status.